heshamouda/heshamouda/README.md

 <br />
 <br />

-Hi, I'm Anurag Hazra, a passionate self-taught frontEnd web developer from India.
+Hi, I'm Hesham Ouda, a passionate self-taught developer from Swizerland.

-- 🔭 I’m currently working on [renderless-components](https://github.com/timelessco/renderless-components)
-- 🌱 I’m currently learning Typescript
-- 👯 I’m looking to collaborate on [Github Readme Stats](https://github.com/anuraghazra/github-readme-stats)
-- 💬 Ask me about anything [here](https://github.com/anuraghazra/anuraghazra/issues)

 **Languages and Tools:**